Elon Musk, DOGE, and the Five-Bullet Email: How GWES Became a Federal Workforce Loyalty Test

 The official email made no mention of resignations.
 Musk’s X post filled in the gaps.

-Employees may have technically had a choice, but the implied threat made them squirm.
+Employees may have technically had a choice, but the implied threat put them under pressure.

 Was this even legal?